Optimal Test-Data Piling in HDLSS Classification with Covariance Heterogeneity: Introduction

-\citet{Chang2021} showed that the second maximal data piling direction exists and by using such a direction, asymptotic perfect classification of independent test data is possible.
-They assumed that the population mean difference is as large as $\|\muv_{(1)} - \muv_{(2)} \| = O(p^{1/2})$ and each of two populations has a \textit{homogeneous} spiked covariance matrix.
+\citet{Chang2021} showed that the second maximal data piling direction exists and by using it, asymptotic perfect classification of independent test data is possible.
+They assumed that the population mean difference is as large as $\|\muv_{(1)} - \muv_{(2)} \|_2 = O(p^{1/2})$ where $\muv_{(k)} \in \Real^p$ ($k =1, 2$) is the population mean vector of the $k$th class and both populations share a common, or \textit{homogeneous}, spiked covariance matrix.
 The spiked covariance model, first introduced by \citet{johnstone2001}, refers to high-dimensional population covariance matrix structures in which a few eigenvalues of the matrix are much larger than the other nearly constant eigenvalues \citep{ahn2007, Jung2009a, Shen2016}.
 More precisely, \citet{Chang2021} assumed the common covariance matrix $\Sigmav$ has $m$ spikes, that is, $m$ eigenvalues increase at the order of $p^\beta$ as $p \to \infty$ with some $\beta \in [0, 1]$, while the other eigenvalues are nearly constant, averaging to $\tau^2 > 0$.

 With such assumptions, \citet{Chang2021} showed that if $\Sigmav$ has weak spikes (that is, $0 \leq \beta < 1$), then projections of independent test data are asymptotically piled on two distinct points on $\mdp$ as $p \to \infty$, similar to the projections of the training data.
-However, if $\Sigmav$ has strong spikes (that is, $\beta = 1$), then projections of independent test data tend to be respectively distributed along two parallel affine subspaces in a low-dimensional subspace $\Sc = {\rm span}(\hat\uv_1, \ldots, \hat\uv_m, \mdp) \subset \Sc_X$, where $\hat\uv_i$ is the $i$th eigenvector of $\Sv_W$.
+In fact, \citet{Hall2005} also observed that second data piling occurs under this setting with classical classifiers such as support vector machine (SVM) \citep{Vapnik1995} or distance-weighted discrimination (DWD) \citep{marron2007}.
+However, if $\Sigmav$ has strong spikes (that is, $\beta = 1$), then projections of independent test data tend to be respectively distributed along two parallel affine subspaces in a low-dimensional subspace $\Sc = {\rm span}(\hat\uv_1, \ldots, \hat\uv_m, \mdp) \subset \Sc_{\Xc}$, where $\hat\uv_i$ is the $i$th eigenvector of $\Sv_W$.
 See Figure~\ref{fig:intro_figure} for an illustration.
-Furthermore, they showed that $v_{\alpha}$, which is obtained by projecting a ridged linear discrimination vector onto $\Sc$, is asymptotically orthogonal to these affine subspaces when the negative ridge parameter $\alpha := -\tau^2$ is used.
-Figure~\ref{fig:intro_figure} displays that the projections of independent test data onto $v_{-\tau^2}$ are asymptotically piled on two distinct points, one for each class.
+Furthermore, $\vv_{-\tau^2}$, a ridged linear discrimination vector with the choice of the negative ridge parameter $-\tau^2$, projected onto $\Sc$, is asymptotically orthogonal to these affine subspaces.
+As can be inspected from Figure~\ref{fig:intro_figure}, independent test data are asymptotically piled onto $\vv_{-\tau^2}$, which is a second maximal data piling direction.